TalariaSoftware/ncmanager-help/index.md

         This guide is designed
         to give you
         everything you need
+        to create agendas
+        that are complete
-        to create complete and compliant agendas.
+        and compliant
+        with all
+        applicable rules and regulations.
         </p>
       </div>
       <div class='usa-card__footer'>